robbertbloem/Hummingbird/README.txt

 HOW TO USE IT:

 The hierarchy of classes is: album > event > photo
 - HBmain contains all the functions you'll probably need.
-It can initialize an album, add events etc.
+It can initialize an album, add events etc. The functions are called from sing.py.
 - HBalbum has most functions in them and is used to interface with the events and photos
 - HBevent and HBphoto keep track of the stuff for these classes, but you shouldn't directly call them
 - HBfunctions contains some general functions.